Nicky-Leung/1800_202410_DTC12/README.md

 It has the following subfolders and files:
 ├─ images
 │  ├─ 5137C009_EOSR7_RFS_18150.jpg
-│  ├─ Midas_brand.jpg
+│  ├─ Midas_brand.jpg        # our logo for Midas
-│  ├─ amazonechodot.jpg
-│  ├─ applewatchseries7.jpg
+│  ├─ amazonechodot.jpg      # all subsequent images are taken from amazon and ebay unless otherwise noted │  ├─ applewatchseries7.jpg
 │  ├─ bosequietcomfort35ii.jpg
 │  ├─ canoneosm50markii.jpg